MrXiaoXiao/SiameseEarthquakeTransformer/README.md

 # SiameseEarthquakeTransformer
-Tutorials and updated codes for the research paper: ‘Siamese Earthquake Transformer: A pair-input deep-learning model for earthquake detection and phase picking on a seismic array.’
+Tutorials and updated codes for the research paper: Siamese Earthquake Transformer: A pair-input deep-learning model for earthquake detection and phase picking on a seismic array.

-## **The tutorials and codes have been tested on a Linux workstation.** I will constantly update this repo to make them more easy to use and understand.
+## **The tutorials and codes have been tested on a Linux workstation.** I will constantly update this repo to make them easier to use and understand.

 ## Brief Introduction:
 Siamese Earthquake Transformer (S-EqT) is developed based on the Earthquake Transformer (EqT) (Mousavi et al., 2020, Nature Communications) (https://github.com/smousavi05/EQTransformer), which is an excellent method and a strong baseline for earthquake detection and phase picking.
 The primary purpose of the S-EqT model is to reduce the false-negative rate of the EqT model by leveraging latent information in the pre-trained EqT model and retrieving previously missed phase picks in low SNR seismograms based on their similarities with other confident phase picks in high-dimensional spaces.

+## Contents of this repo
-The S-EqT codes are for building the pre-trained S-EqT model.
+1. The S-EqT codes are for building the pre-trained S-EqT model.

-The tutorial_01 shows the motivation of the S-EqT model.
+2. The tutorial_01 shows the motivation of the S-EqT model.

-The tutorial_02 shows how to use the S-EqT model for building earthquake catalogs from real-world continous seismic data.
+3. The tutorial_02 shows how to use the S-EqT model for building earthquake catalogs from real-world continuous seismic data.

 ## Installation
 ```Bash